What is Survival? – The ultimate guide to surviving in the wilderness and city (+equipment recommendation)

 Tarps are not only suitable for use in the rain.
 They are also great for makeshift sunshades and can serve as a duffel bag.

 If you want to travel light, I recommend the DD Tarp MC Camo 3 x 3 m.
 But for starters, a cheap hardware store sheet (e.g., 3 x 3 meters) or a cheaper tarp, like the one from Unigear, will do.
-Don't forget paracord to secure it.
+Don't forget to secure paracord.

 And if you're looking for a tarp, be sure to compare it based on various criteria listed in my tarp buying guide.

 If you have the opportunity to slip into a sleeping bag, that's wonderful.
 It keeps you warm on cold nights.
 But it's not always necessary because it's also possible to sleep without a sleeping bag.
-I'll tell you more about that in a moment.
+I'll tell you more about that shortly.

 If you're looking for a sleeping bag, check out my sleeping bag buying guide.